Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 What did the newly-retired Greg do while you worked?

-Ha!
-So many people asked us this.
-Vagabonding was a full-time job: researching, planning, moving, adjusting.
-Greg was our Master Planner; I pinch-hit.
+Ha.
+So many people asked this.
+Vagabonding is a full-time job: researching, planning, booking, moving, adjusting.
+It’s one of those things you don’t fully understand unless you do it.
+Greg was our Master Planner; I pinch-hit, while keeping up with my coaching practice.
 It worked.

-Liked this post? 👉 Sign up for Microdose—your monthly shot of flow.
+Liked this piece? 👉 Sign up for the Microdose—your monthly shot of flow.

 Previous